LIVEABOARD SEARCH

 Non-diver rate: None.

-Single supplement (if you do not want to share accommodation): This is optional - single travellers may choose to share a cabin or pay a supplement of 100% of the published price.
+Single supplement (if you do not want to share accommodation): This is optional - single travellers may choose to share a cabin or pay a supplement of 100% for a private cabin.

 Dive clubs and group discounts: Pay for 7 guests and 1 extra person can join the cruise free of charge (total 8-11 guests).
 Pay for 10 guests and 2 additional persons can join free of charge (total 12-15 guests).